igame3dbill/TransformChildren/README.md

 # TransformChildren
-I'm always looking to transform the children of a game objet, so here's my script
+I'm always looking to transform the children of a game object, so here's my script.